 Showing you the “before” photo of our kitchen pantry allows you to see just what I mean when I say it was a disaster, haha!
 Although there was some attempt at baskets, none matched nor were organized with intention.

 It was difficult to see what we had in our pantry, which led to me not enjoying baking (nor cooking, really) because I couldn’t find the things I needed.
 So, I knew that everything had to be taken out first!

-As you can see, I completely emptied the kitchen pantry, nothing remained.
-It already felt better haha!
+As you can see, I completely emptied the kitchen pantry, and nothing remained.
+It already felt better, haha!
 As I emptied the pantry, I created piles that were like items (and yes, I found things I didn’t know we had!).
 Here are some of the piles I created:

 Powder drink mixes and water bottles

 Now that I had my sorted piles, it was time to have fun!
 I received so many amazing containers from “The Container Store,” and I knew that they were going to bring me the look and functionality I had been hoping for!
 I began placing these pieces in the pantry with a purpose (don’t miss the end of this post, all products are linked for your convenience).